What's my plan?

 • Zendesk Copilot add-on

-• Intelligent triage turned on and configured (see Automatically detecting customer intent, sentiment, and language)
+• Intelligent triage turned on and configured to detect customer intent, sentiment and language

 • Dynamic detection turned on for sentiment and intent